tomyvi/php-tracks-recorder/README.md

 ## Features
 * Owntracks HTTP payloads recoding into database
 * Interface to map location records
+* Multiple tracking of devices using Owntracks TrackerID info from payload
 * Responsive : accessible on mobile and tablet !
 * Calendar to select location records period